 - Swelling of joints

-- Stevens-Johnson Syndrome (a rare skin disorder most associated with sulfonamides such as bactrum)
+- Stevens-Johnson Syndrome (a rare skin disorder most associated with sulfonamides such as Bactrim)

 - Retinal detachment

-- Compromised kidney function (associated with fluoroquinolones such as Cipro, Levaquin and Avelox)
+- Compromised kidney function, associated with fluoroquinolones such as Cipro, Levaquin (levofloxacin) and Avelox (moxifloxacin)

 - Widespread pain (with symptoms similar to fibromyalgia)